casper-network/docs-archive/dapp-dev-guide/tutorials/counter/walkthrough.rst

 View the Updated Network State
 -----------------------------------

 Hopefully, the deploy was successful, but is the named key visible on the chain now?
-We can call ``casper-client query-state`` to check it out!
-**REMEMBER**, we must get the new state root hash since we just wrote a deploy to the chain!
+Call ``casper-client query-state`` to check it out. **REMEMBER**, we must get the new state root hash since we just wrote a deploy to the chain!
 If you run these two commands, you should see that now there is a new counter named key on the chain!

 Get the NEW state-root-hash: